ZUXTUO/LSD-SLAM-Android-2025/README.md

-## LSD-SLAM: Large-Scale Direct Monocular SLAM ANDROID
+## LSLAM: Large-Scale Direct Monocular SLAM ANDROID

 - You can download the APK(Experimental) and test it right away.
 - I modified an old project to make it usable today (2024).